Prichard, Alabama: 20th century

 In 1972, the majority-white city of Prichard elected its first black mayor, Algernon Johnson (A.J.)
 Cooper.
 He served two terms as Prichard's mayor.
 Later he was appointed to the administration of President Bill Clinton.
 In 1968, Cooper had founded the Black American Law Students Association at New York University, where he earned his law degree.
 While Mayor Cooper was popular with both blacks and whites, he had numerous confrontations with the Prichard City Council during his tenure.

 In 1994, construction of Interstate 165 was completed, and it produced some economic benefits in East Prichard.
 The 1980s downtown office vacancy rate was near 80%.
 As of 2000, it was closer to 30%.

-But the closing of factories operated by Scott Paper Company and International Paper in the 1980s and 1990s caused a major loss of jobs, greatly adding to the city's problems.
+In the 1980s and 1990s, the closing of factories operated by Scott Paper Company and International Paper caused a major loss of jobs, greatly adding to the city's problems.
 It struggled with poverty, unemployment, and associated crime and drug use.
 The loss of the paper companies and associated jobs devastated the area and the city struggled to recover.
 In 1999, the city declared bankruptcy.

 In 2004, the Prichard Housing Authority began demolition of the Bessemer Avenue Housing Project in Bullshead.
-In November of that year, Mobile County voters narrowly (500 votes out of 100,000 cast on the issue) defeated a local amendment which would have allowed Prichard to set up a special trade zone.
+In November 2004, Mobile County voters narrowly (500 votes out of 100,000 cast on the issue) defeated a local amendment which would have allowed Prichard to set up a special trade zone.
 The measure passed by a two-thirds vote in Prichard, and passed by smaller margins in the cities of Mobile and Chickasaw, but was defeated by the rest of Mobile County.

 From 2010 to 2012, the city was home to the Restoration Youth Academy, a so-called Christian camp that imposed anti-gay conversion therapy.
 It closed in 2012 due to unpaid rent.

 The enterprise reopened in Mobile, as the Saving Youth Foundation and Solid Rock Ministries, and operated until being shut down in 2015.
 It was closed by officials after investigations of abuse of youths and discovery of appallingly harsh conditions at the camp.
-The three pastors who ran the place were prosecuted for child abuse; they were convicted and sentenced in February 2017 to 20 years in prison.
+The three pastors who ran the place were prosecuted for child abuse.
+They were convicted and sentenced in February 2017 to 20 years in prison.
 The case generated national media attention.